codeinbox/codeinbox/README.md

 ## Setup

-Login with your email to receive an auth token and enter it:
+1. Login with your email to receive an auth token and enter it in the prompt.

 ```
 codeinbox login {email}
 ```

-Finally, setup Slack by generating your setup URL
+2. Setup Slack by generating your setup URL

 ```
 codeinbox channels setup
 ```

+3. Follow the link and click "Enable" on the page to authenticate with Slack.

 ## Install the Claude hook

-Open Claude and enter the /hooks prompt
+Open Claude and enter the /hooks prompt to add the notification hook.

 ```
 claude